 Think of the lining of your gut.
 It’s one large surface area.
 If your gut were a simple tube, there would not be nearly enough surface area to take in nutrients to supply your body (a volume) with the energy and nutrients it needs.
 It turns out that your gut is not a simple tube.
 There are folds, called villi, that increase the surface area of the lining gut.
 Along the villi, there are still smaller villi, called microvilli.
 This is why the lining of the intestine earns the name “brush border,” resembling a 1970s shag rug.

 Seeing where you are in size compared to other organisms not only helps you understand basic aspects of your anatomy, but also has practical applications.
 In the 1960s, scientists injected LSD into an elephant at the Oklahoma City Zoo to study its behavior.
 The elephant immediately became agitated, fell over, and died.

 The dose of LSD was more than 1,000 times a typical human dose and the largest dose ever given to a living animal.
 It was calculated by scaling the dose given to cats based on weight.
 The authors concluded that elephants are very sensitive to LSD.
 Further examination, however, revealed that the problem was not the sensitivity of the elephant to LSD, but instead the dose of the drug.

 Just as adults are not scaled-up babies, and a big ant and small human don’t work, an elephant is not a scaled-up cat.
-Organisms differ in many ways, but size is particularly important because, in fact, one size doesn’t fit all.
+Organisms differ in many ways, but size is particularly important because, in fact, size does matter.

 © James Morris and Science Whys, 2017